stevencox/tycho/README.md

 Tycho is an REST interface for the opinionated lifecycle management of container orchestrated applications.

+* Docker-compose subset as system specification syntax.
+* Kubernetes is the first supported orchestrator.

+## Why?

+**Simplity**: The Kubernetes API is extensive and extremely well documented.
+It is also large, complex, supports an range of possibilities far greater than many applications need, and requires the creation and control of many objects even to accomplish simple scenarios.
+Tycho brings the comparative simplicity and familiarity of Docker-compose to Kubernetes.
+**Microservice**: We really like Kompose but wanted an end to end Python 12-factory style OpenAPI microservice.
+**Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
+**Pluggable Orchestrators**: Tycho abstracts clients from the orchestrator.
+When we plug in a docker-compose orchestrator, teams will be able to start with compose and migrate to Kubernetes or other orchestrators.

-The first supported orchestrator is Kubernetes.
+Kubernetes is the first supported orchestrator plugin.

-While the Kubernetes API is extensive and well documented, it's also large and complex.
-Tycho encapsulates commonly used capabilities to make simple things simple.
-We also envision Tycho eventually providing a docker-compose over REST interface to Kubernetes.

 ### Architecture
 ![image](https://user-images.githubusercontent.com/306971/60749878-ada4fa00-9f6e-11e9-9fb8-d720cf78c41d.png)